 It can take time and sometimes you can get it wrong.
 I know that one first-hand when setting up my first business many years ago.
 I joined a local business network group.
 They were all in a different field from me, at a more progressed level and had a very different attitude to what success was.
 I always felt like an outsider and it dinted my confidence.

-When setting myself up as a freelance Web Designer and VA – I lurked in quite a few on-line groups.
-I wanted to get a feel for the groups before making a commitment – how supportive other members were to ‘obvious’ questions and newbies to their business.
+When setting myself up as a freelance Web Designer and VA – I lurked in quite a few online groups.
+I wanted to get a feel for the groups before committing – how supportive other members were to ‘obvious’ questions and newbies to their business.
 And also, how pleasant and helpful the most dominant and vocal members.
 For me, this last one was often the reason I was put off a group.

 This time I was more aware of what I needed from my tribe both professionally and personally.
-And I feel very blessed to have found two groups which reaches those needs.
+And I feel very blessed to have found two groups that reach those needs.

 Marketing is hard but marketing when you are shy is even harder

 Marketing is all about getting in front of your ideal client which means building an audience of people (or businesses) who are potentially interested in what you have to offer.
 This takes time, courage and a certain amount of extrovert tendencies.
-So, leveraging other people’s audience can be really useful.
+So, leveraging other people’s audiences can be useful.

-There is a whole marketing concept relating to this, which I’ll go into in detail in a deeper way, but marketing & self-promotion like this can really difficult for shy people and introverts.
+There is a whole marketing concept relating to this, which I’ll go into in detail in a deeper way, but marketing & self-promotion like this can be difficult for shy people and introverts.

 So here are three simple ideas which have worked for me.

-First up do your research of who has an audience which you think would be co-beneficial:
+First up do your research of who has an audience that you think would be co-beneficial: